-- Kick-off; Am I an Entrepreneur?
+- Feb 6, Am I an Entrepreneur?
 The course; Case teaching & preparation; Entrepreneurial traits.

-- ProPharma.
-On the assessment of business plans; Wrap-up
+- Apr 16, ProPharma.
+On the assessment of business plans.

-In the In-Class Interviews, guest entrepreneurs share their experiences with starting and growing research based companies.
-Guest entrepreneurs in latter years were amongst others:
+In the In-Class Interviews, guest entrepreneurs from the BioScience Park share their experiences with starting and growing research-based companies.
+Guest entrepreneurs in latter years were:

 - Gert-Jan van Baarle, Director of Leiden Probe Microscopy

 - Jaap Blaak, founder and CEO FlexGen; co-founder der VenGen and more

 - Pieter Gaillard, Founder and CSO of To-BBB

 - Joost Holthuis, Founder and former CEO of OctoPlus